Stoxum/casinocoin-dev-portal/content/index.md

 Name | Type | Description
 ---- | ---- | -----------
-txJSON | string | The prepared transaction in casinocoind JSON format. instructions | object | The instructions for how to execute the transaction after adding automatic defaults.
+txJSON | string | The prepared transaction in stoxumd JSON format. instructions | object | The instructions for how to execute the transaction after adding automatic defaults.
 *instructions.* fee | [value](#value) | An exact fee to pay for the transaction.
 See [Transaction Fees](#transaction-fees) for more information.
 *instructions.* sequence | [sequence](#account-sequence-number) | The initiating account's sequence number for this transaction.